matrix-org/matrix-encrypt-attachment/README.md

 Supports browsers using [`WebCryptoAPI`](https://www.w3.org/TR/WebCryptoAPI/) and Node.js via [`crypto`](https://nodejs.org/api/crypto.html).

+This project builds on [`browser-encrypt-attachment`](https://github.com/matrix-org/browser-encrypt-attachment) to add support for non-browser environments.

 ## Protocol versions

 Previous versions of the protocol are not currently documented in the spec, and are described here for reference: